Home First Steps –

 Freddie (1984): “These days

-piano, yeah, the guitar part is over, I mean, I used to ... the odd time I...
+basically piano, yeah, the guitar part is over, I mean, I used to ... the odd

-Crazy Little Thing was the last song that I ever wrote on the guitar, I’m so
+time I...
+Crazy Little Thing was the last song that I ever wrote on the guitar,

-limited with the guitar chords, sometimes that’s a good thing, that’s what I
+I’m so limited with the guitar chords, sometimes that’s a good thing, that’s

-liked Crazy Little Thing, if I knew too many guitar chords I’d ruin it, but
+what I liked Crazy Little Thing, if I knew too many guitar chords I’d ruin it,

-otherwise it’s piano, most of the time I just have the things in my head and I
+but otherwise it’s piano, most of the time I just have the things in my head

-go to a synthesiser or whatever and just play it out, or a drum-machine, it’s
+and I go to a synthesiser or whatever and just play it out, or a drum-machine,

-different way of writing now.
-Before I used to sit on the piano and really work
+it’s different way of writing now.
+Before I used to sit on the piano and really

-my arse off to get the whole chords and the whole construction before I turned
+work my arse off to get the whole chords and the whole construction before I

-a theme in a song, now it’s a different way of thinking, I just don’t like
+turned a theme in a song, now it’s a different way of thinking, I just don’t

-take a long while in the studio, especially Freddie, with the songs he writes.
+a long while in the studio, especially Freddie, with the songs he writes.
+He

-He has all the ideas sort of up in his head of what he wants to go on top and
+has all the ideas sort of up in his head of what he wants to go on top and all

 John Deacon (1979): “The